TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

    These classes are pre-defined using the mix-in classes.

-To implement a service, you must derive a class from :class:`BaseRequestHandler` and redefine its :meth:`~BaseRequestHandler.handle` method.
+To implement a service, you must derive a kundi kutoka :class:`BaseRequestHandler` and redefine its :meth:`~BaseRequestHandler.handle` method.
 You can then run various versions of the service by combining one of the server classes with your request handler class.
-The request handler class must be different for datagram or stream services.
+The request handler kundi must be different for datagram or stream services.
 This can be hidden by using the handler subclasses :class:`StreamRequestHandler` or :class:`DatagramRequestHandler`.